-Why does my eBook look weird, and how do I fix it?
+Why does my ebook look weird, and how do I fix it?

 You’ve written a great book.
 Maybe it’s your life’s work.
 You’ve edited, formatted, and poured yourself into it.
 The paperback looks amazing!